charliecalvert/CloudNotes/Assignments/Isit322Final2015.md

 - [Build Node Routes][build-node]

 **HINT**: *Make sure the two projects are next to each other in your directory structure.
 This will make the act of copying from one project to another as simple as possible.
-For instance, if your repository is called **prog272-lastname** and your best version of the Midterm is in a folder called **Source**, then you want the folders arranged like this *:
+For instance, if your repository is called **isit322-lastname** and your best version of the Midterm is in a folder called **Source**, then you want the folders arranged like this *:

-- prog272-lastname/Source
-- prog272-lastname/Week12Final

-When copying the files over from **Source**, I made sure to copy the following files:

-- ../Source/public/js/Control.js -> www/js/Control.js
-- ../Source/public/css/style.css -> www/css/style.css
-- ../Source/public/Presidents.json -> www/Presidents.json
-- ../Source/public/Scientists.json -> www/Scientists.json

-Then I saved my Cordova geneated copy of **index.html** and copied over **index.js** from **Source**:

-- www/index.html -> www/index.html.old
-- ../Source/views/index.html -> www/index.html
-- ../Source/views/JsonAjax.html -> www/JsonAjax.html
+- isit322-lastname/Source
-- ../Source/bower.json -> www/bower.json
+- isit322-lastname/Week12Final

-**NOTE**: *Be sure you have used our **JadeToHtml** to convert **JsonAjax.jade** to **JsonAjax.html**, etc....*

-A script for automating the process might look something like this:
+A script for automating the process might look something like this, though the details will of course differ considerably:

 ```
     #! /bin/bash